Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 2. Price Mix of Cadbury

-They follow the below three distinct pricing strategies:-
+They follow three distinct pricing strategies:-

-1. Skimming Pricing: These prices are set high to benefit out of consumer’s demand for a new product or design at any cost.
+1. Skimming Pricing: These prices are set high to benefit consumer’s demand for a new product or design at any cost.
 Oreo cookies, Cadbury Silk, and Cadbury Bournville are some examples of products that are kept at a somewhat higher level than the competition.

 2. Economy Pricing: Cadbury produces variations of its major goods in order to appeal to a broad audience.
 Under this segment, we find products such as Dairy Milk, Perk, Five Star, and Eclairs, that are reasonably priced.